georg-emg/lammertb-libhttp/doc/UserManual.md

     document_root c:\www
     listening_ports 80,443s
     ssl_certificate c:\libhttp\ssl_cert.pem
+    ssl_private_key c:\libhttp\ssl_pkey.pem

+(If the private key is contained in the same file as the server certificate, you can omit the 'ssl_private_key' entry.)

 When a configuration file is used, additional command line arguments may override the configuration file settings.